 If you’re going to replace your incandescent lights with LED lights, here are some things to keep in mind:

 1. Beware of bargain LED lights.
-If you come across LED lights that are extremely inexpensive, buyer beware.
+If you come across LED lights that are incredibly inexpensive, buyer beware.
 While they may seem like a good purchase at the time, they may not last as long as you’d think or live up to your expectations.

 2. They’re more expensive.
 LED lights do cost more initially, but they also use less energy.